anandj123/gcpdemo/IAM_Policy_Diff/README.md

 ```

-You could use Google Cloud Shell for this or any other location if you need to
-do this in a regular basis.
+You could use [Google Cloud Shell](https://cloud.google.com/shell) or any other location if you need to do this in a regular basis.

 Also, you need to provide the authentication and authorization for this command
 to be run (either using service account or your own user account).